Confederate symbols of Civil War divide U.S. 150 years on

 Among those applauding was Jerri Haslem, 51, who grew up in Birmingham, Alabama, and remembers as a child being called a racial slur by a boy wearing a Confederate T-shirt.

-"That symbol, the flag, is hurtful for so many people of colour.
-If you're not a person of colour, you might not understand that," she said.
+"That symbol, the flag, is hurtful for so many people of color.
+If you're not a person of color, you might not understand that," she said.
 "Now, let us have a conversion with whites and others so we can heal."

 Weighing in on a debate that has swept the American South since the massacre of nine blacks in a South Carolina church last week by a suspected white gunman, Wicker said Mississippi's flag should be put in a museum and replaced.